Fifth grade

 Math

-We utilize the University of Chicago’s Everyday Math program.
-In this program students use a hands-on, problem-solving approach based on everyday situations, practice basic skills in a variety of engaging ways, revisit previously learned concepts, and repeatedly practice skills encountered earlier.
-We learn numeration concepts, four basic operations with fractions and integers, geometry, and basic algebra equations.
+The fifth grade curriculum is Everyday Math.
+Students use a hands-on problem-solving approach based on everyday situations, practice basic skills in a variety of engaging ways, and regularly revisit and practice previously learned concepts.
+Students will learn numeration concepts, the four basic operations with fractions and decimals, geometry, and data displays.

 Social Studies

-Utilizing Houghton-Mifflin’s Social Studies program, geography concepts and skills are reviewed, and studies continue by exploring the cultures of ancient North and South American Indian tribes, researching explorers to the New World, studying America’s early colonial period, the American and Industrial Revolutions, settlement of the West, and the Civil War and Reconstruction.
+Students will study geography concepts and skills with particular emphasis on the geography of the United States.
+Students also explore the Native American cultures of ancient North and South America, explorers to the New World, and the United States’ early colonial period, Industrial Revolution, settlement of the West, Civil War, and Reconstruction.

 Science

-We incorporate the Next Generation Standards into our curriculum with a large emphasis on S.T.E.M.
-(Science, Technology, Engineering, Math).
-In science classes we will focus on equipping students with 21st century skills through learning about a variety of different topics: matter and its interactions, motion and stability, energy, molecules/organisms, ecosystems, Earth’s place in the universe, Earth’s systems, the impact of human activity on the Earth, and engineering.
-We will be using our Houghton Mifflin textbook and various supplementary materials.
-The fifth graders will have many opportunities for “hands on” experiments in this subject as they learn the importance of designing investigations, making detailed observations, improving their designs, and communicating their discoveries.
+Fifth grade will study matter and its interactions, motion and stability, energy, molecules/organisms, ecosystems, Earth’s place in the universe, Earth’s systems, the impact of human activity on the Earth, and engineering.
+Students will have many opportunities for hands-on experiments as they learn the importance of designing investigations, making detailed observations, improving their designs, and communicating their discoveries.